-How Does Toll Free Work?
+How Does a Toll Free Number Work?

-- The caller makes the call.
+- The caller makes the call by dialing the number.

 - Finally, the call reaches the designated destination.